stefandebruyn/Livetrain/README.md

 # Livetrain

-A tool for simulating WMR trajectories
+A tool for generating, tuning, and simulating wheeled mobile robot trajectories. **Currently in heavy alpha.**

 ## Key features

-* Supports tank and mecanum drivetrains
+* Tank and mecanum drivetrain support
 * PIDVA tuning for spline following
 * Telemetry tracking for all measurable values
 * Noise simulation for all measurable values